 The Life Insurance Policy Locator Service now allows you to run a nationwide search for any insurance policies or annuities that may be out there in the name of the deceased.
 You have to be the designated beneficiary or legal representative of the deceased to use this service.

-In the two years since this tool was introduced, it has already helped connect 21,530 people with lost policies, according to USA Today.
-The reported face value of those policies adds up to nearly $309.2 million!
+Within two years of its launch, this tool helped connect 21,530 people with lost policies, according to USA Today.
+The reported face value on those policies added up to more than $300 million!

 In addition to the national solution, several states have long offered free locator services through their insurance departments.